-Chairman Bob Stump was elected to the Arizona Corporation Commission in 2008 and re-elected in 2012 with the second-highest vote tally of any Arizona Republican candidate.
-He represented District 9 in the Arizona House of Representatives from 2002-2008.

-Stump serves on the Board of Directors of the National Association of Regulatory Commissioners (NARUC), is a member of the Harvard Electricity Policy Group, and is an Advisory Council member of the Center for Public Utilities.
-Stump has also served on the faculty of Law Seminars International.
-He is Chairman of the Board of Phoenix Opera and served on the board of the Symphony of the West Valley.
+Commissioner Stump represented District 9 in the Arizona House of Representatives from 2002-2008.
+He serves on the Board of Directors of the National Association of Regulatory Commissioners (NARUC), is a member of the Harvard Electricity Policy Group and the Aspen Institute's Society of Fellows, and is an Advisory Council member of the Center for Public Utilities.
+Commissioner Stump has also served on the faculty of Law Seminars International and is a member of the NARUC Committee on Critical Infrastructure, which was established after the September 11, 2001 attacks to devise policies to help protect the nation's utility infrastructure from natural disasters and terrorist threats.
+Commissioner Stump also serves as Co-Chair of "Let's All Vote," an organization encouraging greater voter participation and education; Chair of the Arizona chapter of Faith and Freedom; and Director of Development for School Choice Arizona, Inc.

+Commissioner Stump is Chairman of the Board of Phoenix Opera -- the youngest opera company chair in the United States -- and served on the board of the Symphony of the West Valley.
+He also serves as a Trustee of the Grammy Award-winning Phoenix Boys Choir.
+Under his chairmanship and as a board member, Phoenix Opera has produced internationally-recognized galas featuring the likes of Jonas Kaufmann, widely considered the greatest tenor of his generation, and leading baritone Dmitri

+Hvorostovsky.
+Commissioner Stump is committed to supporting the arts locally and nationally: He also serves as a Young Associate of the Metropolitan Opera and as a member of the Young New Yorkers for the Philharmonic and the Phoenix Symphony Young Professionals.
-The Arizona Republic says Stump is "cerebral...a candidate with depth...energetic...intelligent, hard-working and effective...a quick study [and] a strong fiscal conservative."

-The Tucson Citizen has called Stump "an innovator" who has "strong experience with public policymaking, wise perspectives on energy use [and] a commitment to pursuing fairness for Arizona residents."

-Stump was also deemed one of Arizona's three "Best State Representatives" by the Arizona Capitol Times, based on a survey of Arizona's government and civic leaders.
-He has received over a dozen awards in recognition of his efforts to improve Arizonans' health care and protect

-Arizona's taxpayers, including awards from the Alzheimer's Association, the Autism Society of America, and the March of Dimes.
+The Arizona Republic says Commissioner Stump is "cerebral...a candidate with depth...energetic...intelligent, hard-working and effective...a quick study."
+The Tucson Citizen has called him "an innovator" who has "strong experience with public policymaking, wise perspectives on energy use [and] a commitment to pursuing fairness for Arizona residents."
+He has received over a dozen awards in recognition of his efforts to improve Arizonans' health care and protect Arizona's taxpayers, including awards from the Alzheimer's Association, the Autism Society of America, the March of Dimes, the Arizona Federation of Taxpayers, and the Arizona Healthcare Association.

-Stump has a wide range of policy experience, having served as Chairman of the House Health Committee; Co-Chair of the Joint Select Committee to Investigate Operations and Conditions at the Arizona Veterans Home; Vice Chair of the Health and Rules committees; and as a member of Ways & Means, Commerce & Military Affairs, Water and Agriculture, Financial Institutions & Insurance, Education, the Interagency Council on Long-Term Care, the Interim Committee on Welfare Reform, and the House Ethics Committee.

-Stump's policy proposals have made front-page news in USA Today and serve as model legislation for legislatures throughout the country.
-He has discussed key legislative initiatives on CNN; "Your World with Neil Cavuto," on the Fox News Channel; National Public Radio; as well as various national and international media.
-In 2006, Stump was a featured guest on C-SPAN's "Washington Journal" to discuss his policy ideas with a national audience.
+Commissioner Stump has a wide range of policy experience, having served as Chairman of the House Health Committee; Co-Chair of the Joint Select Committee to Investigate Operations and Conditions at the Arizona Veterans Home; Vice Chair of the Health and Rules committees; and as a member of Ways & Means, Commerce & Military Affairs, Water and Agriculture, Financial Institutions & Insurance, Education, the Interagency Council on Long-Term Care, the Interim Committee on Welfare Reform, and the House Ethics Committee.
+His policy proposals have made front-page news in USA Today and serve as model legislation for legislatures throughout the country.
+Commissioner Stump has discussed key legislative initiatives on CNN; "Your World with Neil Cavuto," on the Fox News Channel; National Public Radio; as well as various national and international media.
+In 2006, Commissioner Stump was a featured guest on C-SPAN's "Washington Journal" to discuss his policy ideas with a national audience.
+He has also worked as a reporter for The Weekly Standard; a magazine editor at Biblical Archaeology Review; a